rns21/RDK_Documentation/docs/docu/chunked/pnm/Design.md

 ## Internal Modules

 The P&M component is architected as a collection of specialized modules, each responsible for specific aspects of TR-181 data model implementation and system integration.
-This modular design enables parallel development, isolated testing, and flexible feature enablement through conditional compilation.
+This modular design enables parallel development and isolated testing.
 The following modules work in concert to provide comprehensive device provisioning and management capabilities.

 | Module/Class | Description | Key Files |
 |-------------|------------|-----------|